Gun violence killed them. Now, their voices will lobby Congress to do more using AI

 Gun control advocates look beyond

-The complicated nature of the issue is not lost on the gun control advocates as they enter the AI space.
+The complicated nature of the issue is not lost on the gun control advocates.
 But to organizers behind March For Our Lives and Charge The Ref, the campaign centers on the need to hear from victims themselves.

 "We talk too much about statistics and not enough about people a lot of the time.
 And it's not for a bad reason.
 It's just because we care a lot about how we can end this," Hogg said.